CheeLoong/CheeLoong.github.io/_pages/about.md

 header:
 ---

-Hi stranger, my name is Chee Loong, some people call me Cody, I am a self taught data scientist, data analyst, data ninja, or whatever you want to call it to make me feel better about myself.

-I have started my data science journey in 2017 and started working in the analytics field in 2018, I have worked in EY as a data consultant, and am currently in AIA as a data scientist.

-Oh you are interested about what I have learned about deep learning? click [here](https://cheeloong.github.io/year-archive/) to read my blogpost.

-Oh wait you don't actually care about my blogpost, but you want to connect me to your client? click [here]({{ site.url }}{{ site.baseurl }}/assets/cv/latest-cv.pdf) for my latest cv.
+Name's Chee Loong (or Cody) - spent half a decade mastering the art of data manipulation and virtual dashboard architecture, yet my true superpower isn't my technical skills but my magnetic personality that defies standard human metrics.

+I have previously worked in Crave Asia (Digital), EY (Project Management), AIA (Consumer Marketing), GRAB (Risk), and now Coda (Risk).
+While many shift roles chasing bigger paychecks, my transitions have been fueled by something less tangible but far more valuable: the pursuit of insurmountable challenges and exponential personal growth (be it domain knowledge, new techstack, soft skill development, or bigger responsibilities) - just to be clear I still have to pay water bills, so please do not underpay me, hit me up if you've got a job opportunity!

 What?
-You don't care about my blogpost, and you are not here to connect me to your client? click [here](https://www.youtube.com/watch?v=fWNaR-rxAic).
+You don't care about my blogpost, and you are not here to talk to me about potential job opportunities? click [here](https://www.youtube.com/watch?v=fWNaR-rxAic).